 The course provides an opportunity for students to gain practical management experience through on-the-job assignments with approved organizations.
+Prerequisites: Consent of the Department Chair.

 Credit, three to six hours.

 MGMT-495.
 COOPERATIVE EDUCATION

 Cooperative Education allows students to combine academic study with on-the-job experience by working on paid training assignments coordinated by the Department.
 The objective of cooperative education is the application of theory.